BeanieODM/beanie/docs/tutorial/defining-a-document.md

 ### Collection name

-To set MongoDB collection name, you can use the `name` field of the `Settings` inner class.
+To set the MongoDB collection name, you can use the `name` field of the `Settings` inner class.

 ```python
 class Sample(Document):